Qoraiche/VultrDash/readme.md

 <a id="security"></a>
 ## Security

-If you discover a security vulnerability within this application, please e-mail me at qoraicheofficiel[at]hotmail[dot]com.
+If you discover a security vulnerability within this application, please e-mail me at qoraicheofficiel@hotmail.com.
 All security vulnerabilities will be promptly addressed.

 <a id="license"></a>
 ## License